 This Birth Index Needs a Reason Statement

 When working with FamilySearch, the hinting system will serve up every instance of name preservation.
-You can have multiple ‘entries’ for a birth event for your ancestor when in actuality, it’s really the various preservation attempts of the same record.
+You can have multiple ‘entries’ for a birth event for your ancestor when in actuality, it’s really the same record's various preservation attempts.

-To say it a different way, the original images have an entry in the FamilySearch record system, as well as any index entries created to simplify the research process in the past.
+To say it a different way, the original images have an entry in the FamilySearch record system and any index entries created to simplify the research process in the past.

-On the surface, this may be true, but sometimes these index pages are the only surviving source for a vital event in your ancestor’s life.
+This may be true on the surface, but sometimes these index pages are the only surviving source for a vital event in your ancestor’s life.

 ↪️ Sign up for our newsletter and receive the free guide:

 10 Online Genealogy Resources You Have to Try

 How do I write a reason statement for this birth index entry?

 Index to birth record for Esta Heffley, daughter of Charles and Delia (Cartzdafner) Heffley, born in June 1881 in Madison, Ohio.
 Index mentions birth date and place and parent’s names.

 The index is one of a series of sources based on Esta being recorded in Madison County records twice.
 The first entry was because she was born without a name.
 The second entry was the recording of her selected name was with a name.
 She’s not a twin.
 She’s the only daughter born to these parents on this date.